Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/02-nano-qmflows.md

 ## 0. Setup
 <a name="setup"></a> [Back to TOC](#toc)

-In your working directory, copy the folder containing all the files required for the following assignments:
+In your working directory, copy the folder containing all the files you will need for this tutorial:

 `cp -r /projects/academic/cyberwksp21/Instructors_material/jzito/nano-qmflows/`

-Please refer to the [nano-qmflows’s documentation](https://qmflows-namd.readthedocs.io/en/latest/).
+Please refer to the [nano-qmflows’s documentation](https://qmflows-namd.readthedocs.io/en/latest/) to complete the following assignments.

 ## 1. The single_points workflow